TTLabs/EvaporateJS/README.md

 1. Install Google App Engine for Python found [here](https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python) (The example app is GAE ready and it is run using the GAE dev server)

-2. Set your AWS Key and S3 bucket in example/evaporate_example.html
+2. Set your AWS Key and S3 bucket in example/evaporate_example.html.
+This configuration does not use Md5 Digest verfication.

         var _e_ = new Evaporate({
            signerUrl: '/sign_auth', # Do not change this in the example app